Referrals

 -

-Struggle with planning, organization, time management, or follow-through.
+Struggle with planning, organization, prioritization, time management, or follow-through.

-Have difficulty implementing strategies or sticking with routines discussed in therapy or recommended by their healthcare provider.
+Have difficulty implementing strategies or sustaining routines discussed in therapy or recommended as part of ADHD treatment.

 Want support building sustainable systems and routines that work with—not against—their ADHD brain.

-Are navigating transitions such as starting college, entering the workforce, changing careers, returning to school, becoming a parent or otherwise entering a new stage of life.
+Are navigating transitions such as starting college, entering the workforce, changing careers, returning to school, becoming a parent, or entering a new stage of life.

 Have been recently diagnosed with ADHD and are learning how to apply that understanding in daily life.

-Struggle with navigating systems, processes, or external structures (e.g., school, healthcare, work, benefits, or organizational systems) that require follow-through and coordination beyond what they have capacity to manage alone.
+Need support navigating systems, processes, or multi-step demands (e.g., school, healthcare, work, accommodations, or organizational systems) that require significant executive functioning.

-Partners, parents, or loved ones of individuals with ADHD who are seeking practical support in responding to ADHD-related challenges within the relationship, household routines, and shared responsibilities.
+Are partners, parents, or loved ones of individuals with ADHD seeking practical support with communication, shared responsibilities, household dynamics, or understanding ADHD-related challenges within the relationship.

-Coaching is most effective for clients who are ready to actively participate, experiment with new strategies, and work collaboratively toward meaningful goals.
+Coaching is most effective for clients who are open to exploring and experimenting with new strategies, experiment with new strategies, and work collaboratively toward meaningful goals.

 -